Mission, Vision and Profile

 It also provides a range of on-campus programmes, from preschool through secondary, and makes full use of the wide range of resources that are available both in the local district and greater Christchurch area.

 An Early Intervention Centre on-campus programme is provided for local families.
-The E.I.C. has a sessional licence and provides group parent and child sessions.
-Weekly individual parent-child sessions are also provided.
+The E.I.C. has a sessional licence for 17 children and provides group parent and child sessions.
+Weekly individual parent-child communication sessions are also provided.
 The Centre follows the Te Whaariki Curriculum with an emphasis on communication development.
 The E.I.C is also accessed by families from across the region through Preschool Residential Courses that are provided throughout the school year.
 Up to three families can attend each course.

 Habilitation services for children with cochlear implants are provided through a contract with the Southern Hearing Charitable Trust.
 Habilitationists are based at the Southern Cochlear Implant Programme at St. George's Hospital.
 They also provide an outreach service to children's home areas.